 Scientific namePink-flowered low-growing (30 cm) shrub with highly-frilly, sweet-scented leaves.
 It grows well in semi-shade and is often found in disturbed areas and is therefore a useful pioneer plant.
 It flowers from September to October.

 The seed of pelargoniums is quite interesting in that attached to the elliptically shaped seed, is a feathered, tail-like structure that is coiled in a spiral.
 The tail allows the seed to drill and secure itself in the soil if twisted around by the wind or affected by the movement of animals.
 Sow the seed in a light, well-drained potting soil.
-Broadcast the seeds evenly in the seed tray, covering them with a layer of clean, white sand.
+Broadcast the seeds evenly in the seed tray, covering them with a layer of sand.
 The depth of sowing is usually one-and-a-half times the size of the seed.
-Water thoroughly but gently and provide light shade.
+Water thoroughly keeping the soil moist but water gently and provide light shade.
 Germination usually takes place within three weeks.
 Pelargoniums grown from seed are generally more vigorous than those made of cuttings; however, they take longer to flower.

 |Nurturing for Nature Nursery||30|